justinchoi001/liferay-learn-0/docs/en/10-reference/01-intro.markdown

 # Reference

-Here, you'll find reference documentation for DXP Cloud.
+This is the reference documentation for DXP Cloud.
 The following topics are covered:

-**Configuring via the LCP.json File:** Learn how to use the `LCP.json` file to configure your container requirements.
+**Configuring via the LCP.json File:** Learn how to use the `LCP.json` file to configure a container's requirements.

 **Command-line Tool:** Learn how to install and use Liferay Cloud's command-line tool.